 Brussels is rich of attractions and parks and visiting in the good weather season means you can make the most of all of them and even stretch your legs in the forests and mountains nearby.

-Enjoying Brussels is easy. if you love sightseeing, the Grand Place and the area of Grand Sablons will fill your eyes with some of the mos beautiful architecture you can find in Northern Europe.
+If you love sightseeing, the Grand Place and the area of Grand Sablons will fill your eyes with some of the most beautiful architecture you can find in Northern Europe.

 If you are visiting with kids, Brussels has some beautiful parks and some lovely traditions such as mini Europe, which make is a great destination for all ages

 The best European cities to visit in the fall